Architecting a blockchain solution for the enterprise

 The second challenge we faced was the deployment.
 Hyperledger focuses heavily on Docker.
 Luckily, our DevOps team at Systango was accustomed to using it in pretty much in every project we undertake.

-While we have deployed the system in production, its usage is still in a very early stage.
+While we have deployed the system in production, its usage is still at a very early stage.
 It’s hard to comment on the system’s scalability as of yet.
-However, in the sandbox environment we tested it with 1,500 concurrent transactions and it performed fairly well.
+However, in the sandbox environment, we tested it with 1,500 concurrent transactions and it performed fairly well.

-For an in-depth review of the architecture, deployment challenges and key learnings of other projects, please join me at my session this October at JAX London.
+For an in-depth review of the architecture, deployment challenges and key learnings of other projects, please join me at my session at the Blockchain Technology Conference.
 I’ll be going over all this and more there.

-Vinita Rathi will be delivering a talk at JAX London 2018 on Tuesday, October 9 that goes over what blockchain is, functional blockchain solution designs, and the five pillars of an enterprise blockchain solution design.
+Vinita Rathi will be delivering a talk at Blockchain Technology Conference on Tuesday, November 20 that goes over what blockchain is, functional blockchain solution designs, and the five pillars of an enterprise blockchain solution design.